aniketpol/phase1/README.md

 <b>Steps to Deploy</b><br>
 [1] Clone or Download the project from the repository<br>
-[2] Run a maven "Clean install" command on the above project which will generate "phase1.war" in target folder [3] Deploy phase1.war on tomcate<br>
+[2] Run a maven "Clean install" command on the above project which will generate "phase1.war" in target folder<br>
+[3] Deploy phase1.war on tomcate<br>
 [4] Download ngrok "https://ngrok.com/download" and follow installation steps "https://ngrok.com/docs" and make it tunnel to   your http 8080 port<br>
 [5] Copy the new public url from ngrok terminal <br>